Understanding the IBO-06 Exam Pattern (Course Code IBO 06)

 What the 2025 IBO 06 question paper revealed

-The June 2025 paper included questions around:
+The June 2025 paper included questions around:- Euro Bonds

 - Money Market Instruments